thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 # Scenario 1) HSRP Failover (SW1 down)

-## Objective:
+Objective:

 - Simulate failure of the active HSRP switch (SW1) and verify that the standby switch (SW2) takes over as the default gateway with minimal disruption.

-- We will shutdown all interface VLANs 10, 20, 30 on SW1 to simulate SVI gateway IP failure.
+- Shut down SVIs for VLANs 10, 20, and 30 on SW1 to simulate gateway failure.

+Unexpected Behavior:
-*Unexpected problem - when shutting down SVI gateways on SW1 root, SW2 did not become root as I planned.
-SW5 became the root.
-I have to remind myself that layer 2 RSTP and layer 3 HSRP are not directly correlated, yet can still affect one another's behavior and traffic flow.
+After shutting down the SVIs on SW1, SW2 did not become the STP root as expected -- SW5 assumed the root role instead.
+This highlights that Layer 2 (RSTP) and Layer 3 (HSRP) are not directly correlated, though they still influence overall traffic flow.

-But for this lab design, I do want SW1 and SW2 to also be the STP roots, as well as HRSP gateways.
-Things not going according to plan is how we learn.
+Design Adjustment:
+For this lab, SW1 and SW2 are intended to act as both STP roots and HSRP gateways to maintain alignment between Layer 2 and Layer 3 paths.

+Solution:
-Solution: I'll manually configure RSTP priority values on SW1 & SW2 to make the topology make more sense combining RSTP and HSRP:
+Manually configure RSTP bridge priorities on SW1 and SW2 to control root bridge election and align the topology with the intended design.

-This is not an SVI vlan interface command, this is a global config command for spanning-tree to set priority of switch/bridge:
+Note: This is a global spanning-tree configuration, not an SVI-level command.

 SW1 & SW2 respectively:
 ```